Sweet Peas and Potatoes

 Charles Walter BREADMORE died on 22 June 1960 at the War Memorial Hospital in Crowborough, Sussex.

-Margaret Young - margaret@breadmore.org - © Margaret Young
+Andrew Young - andrew@breadmore.org - © Margaret and Andrew Young

 Breadmore One-Name Study - Sweet Peas and Potatoes - http://www.breadmore.org/